 Over 65,000 USDA Smart Snacks given to Maury County children.

-Bright Apple currently serves daily snacks to nearly 1200 students in Maury County.
+Bright Apple currently serves daily snacks to 1580 students in Maury County.

 From our Bright Apple Schools:

 Highland Park Elementary